MONDAY 12/15/2025— February 9, 2026

 Together with God’s Word

-PRAYING: Lord Jesus, help me to recognize and obey the authority of your words.
+PRAYING: Lord Jesus, help me to have faith in your words and works.